Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification: Numerical simulations

-Figure \ref{fig:cmp-time} shows the average training time of each model.
-In this experiment, we used an optimist approach and the whole dataset since we just wanted to measure the training time.
-The simulations were run on a laptop with the following features: Core i9 7th generation, 10 physical processors, and 16GB RAM.

-The results show that our algorithm is the fastest among the most accurate algorithms.
+Additionally, the experiments show that our method is the fastest among the most accurate algorithms.
 In summary, we can conclude that the proposed recurrence-aware LTCN classifier is as accurate as the black boxes included in the study while also being fairly fast.